-This is the short cut around the Dingle Peninsula taking a route inside the Blasket Island Group.
-The route utilises Blasket Sound that occupies the space that lies between the north eastern end of Great Blasket Island and the mainland shore.
+This is the shortcut around the Dingle Peninsula taking a cut inside the Blasket Island Group.
+The route utilises Blasket Sound which occupies the space that lies between the northeastern end of Great Blasket Island and the mainland shore.

 Why sail this route?